 You can also visit the historical sites listed below before hair transplantation in Istanbul or you can enjoy the famous Turkish baths (Cemberlitas, Hürrem Sultan Bath, GS historical Bath), and have peeling, sauna and massage.
 Since bathing, sauna and pool after hair transplant surgery is not recommended for 1 month.

-We recommend you have a good rest for 1 day before hair transplant surgery in Istanbul and stay away from entertainment centers.
+We recommend you have a good rest for 1 day before hair transplant surgery in Istanbul and stay away from entertainment centres.
 Alcohol use is completely prohibited and even you are advised to reduce smoking and tobacco products as much as possible before surgery.

 Places you can visit in Istanbul after hair transplant:

 Topkapı Palace which magnifies with its glory and architecture is one of the most important historical places in Istanbul that should absolutely be seen.
-Built by Sultan Mehmet the Conqueror in 1478, the palace was the main center where sultans lived and governed the state for 400 years.
-Topkapı Palace, which was opened for visit during the reign of Sultan Abdulmecit, welcomes visitors in the present day and becomes a center of interest for tourists with the traces of mystery and ottoman architecture.
+Built by Sultan Mehmet the Conqueror in 1478, the palace was the main centre where sultans lived and governed the state for 400 years.
+Topkapı Palace, which was opened for a visit during the reign of Sultan Abdulmecit, welcomes visitors in the present day and becomes a centre of interest for tourists with the traces of mystery and ottoman architecture.

-The Hagia Sophia Museum is one of the places that surprise most local and foreign tourists with its limitlessness and glory and everyone who has the change of coming Istanbul should definitely spare time to visit.
+The Hagia Sophia Museum is one of the places that surprise most local and foreign tourists with its limitlessness and glory and everyone who has the chance of coming to Istanbul should definitely spare time to visit.
 Built by Byzantine Emperor 1st Justinian and later transformed into a mosque by Sultan Mehmet the Conqueror, Hagia Sophia welcomes many tourists who want to feel and witness the history.

 The Basilica Cistern is among the most important places of Istanbul with its interesting legends that are said to have been lived in and with the columns rising in the water.
 The Basilica Cistern, which was used by the Byzantine Emperor to meet the palace’s water needs, continued for a while in the same way during the reign of Sultan Mehmet the Conqueror.
-The remembrance of the shapes on columns to tears is a legend and a rumor that it is important to represent the drama of many slaves lost in the construction of the Great Basilica.
+The remembrance of the shapes on columns to tears is a legend and a rumour that it is important to represent the drama of many slaves lost in the construction of the Great Basilica.

 It is a tower located on a small island around Salacak openings in the Bosphorus.
 The Maiden’s Tower, which has various narrations and legends about why it was built, is one of the places that should be seen just to see its magic.
-Today, it is a historical place where you can go for a romantic dinner with your partner or a lunch with your friend out of your routine.
+Today, it is a historical place where you can go for a romantic dinner with your partner or lunch with your friend out of your routine.

 Dolmabahçe Palace was used as a place where the Ottoman Captain-Derya anchored the gems during the imperial period and then turned into a unique garden.
-During the Republican era, it has a great importance since Ataturk stayed there during his visits to Istanbul and closed his eyes to the life in this palace.
+During the Republican era, it has great importance since Ataturk stayed there during his visits to Istanbul and closed his eyes to the life in this palace.

 The Galata Tower is one of the oldest towers in the world and was built by the Byzantine Emperor Anastasius.
 In the first half of the 17th century, during the period of IV.
 Murat period, Hezarfen Ahmet Çelebi flew to Üsküdar-Doğancılar from the Galata Tower in 1638, wearing his eagle wings on his back after he had carried out flight exercises by observing the winds in Okmeydanı.
 This flight was welcomed with interest in Europe.
-The tower, which is among the priorities of the tourists coming to Istanbul, allows to see Istanbul.
+The tower, which is among the priorities of the tourists coming to Istanbul, allows seeing Istanbul.

 The Spice Bazaar in Istanbul, Turkey is one of the largest bazaars in the city.
 Located in the Eminönü quarter of the Fatih district, it is the most famous covered shopping complex after the Grand Bazaar.
-Spice Bazaar has a total of 85 shops selling spices, Turkish delight and other sweets, jewelry, souvenirs, and dried fruits and nuts.
+Spice Bazaar has a total of 85 shops selling spices, Turkish delight and other sweets, jewellery, souvenirs, and dried fruits and nuts.